ash-uncover/alpha-auth-db/README.md

 ## Prerequisite

-We use Mongo DB as our core database system.
+Mongo DB is used as the core database technology.

-Our production and test systems are using Mongo Atlas instances but one can install a local
+Production and test systems are using Mongo Atlas instances but one can install a local

 ## Scripts

-We provide scripts to reset the database and fill it with some test data
+Scripts are provided to reset the database and fill it with some test data

 To drop all the collection and rebuild their indexes: